McDonald's sales surged 14% as virus restrictions eased

 Revenue jumped 14% to $6.2 billion in the July-September period, the Chicago burger giant said Wednesday.
 That beat Wall Street’s forecast of $6 billion, according to analysts polled by FactSet.

+But he said labor shortages continue to curtail service.
+Some locations are closing earlier than they usually would, for example, and service times are slower.

+“I was hoping and expecting that we were going to see the situation improve maybe a little bit more quickly than what’s materialized,” Kempczinski said.
+“I think it is going to continue to be a difficult environment for the next several quarters.”

-Same-store sales, or sales at stores open at least a year, rose 12.7% as coronavirus restrictions eased in most markets.
-Analysts had expected a 10% increase.
+Sales at stores open at least a year rose 12.7% worldwide in the third quarter, surpassing pre-pandemic levels and easily topping the 10% increase Wall Street had been expecting as coronavirus restrictions eased in most markets.

+Eighty percent of U.S. dining rooms are now open, up from 70% in the second quarter, McDonald’s said.
+In Europe, ordering levels at counters and in-store kiosks are nearly back to pre-pandemic levels.

+That helped offset softness elsewhere.
+McDonald’s said same-store sales fell in China due to a resurgence of COVID cases in some markets and a softening economy.
+The company hopes to counter that with accelerated store openings, with plans to open 650 stores in China this year.

 McDonald’s net income rose 22% to $2.1 billion for the quarter.
 Per-share earnings of $2.86 also beat analysts’ forecast of $2.46.